Challenges of Equitable Vaccine Distribution in the COVID-19 Pandemic: Logistics

 \subsubsection{Economic Impact}

 The economic burden of logistical errors in vaccine production, distribution, and storage can be most obviously understood in the economic cost associated with correcting misdirected vaccines.
-The loss of viable vaccines as a result in errors in transportation or poor storage conditions has a negative economic impact with fewer vaccines available to prevent disease spread, exacerbating the already dramatic economic effects of COVID-19.
+Considerations for the wasting of vaccines must also be made if transportation or storage conditions are inadequate.
+Furthermore, these logistical challenges can cause large economic damages due to preventable increases in disease spread and outbreaks, exacerbating the already dramatic economic effects of COVID-19.